 6.41.1 Applicability to language

-The vulnerability documented in ISO/IEC 24772-1 subclause 6.41 applies to Ada.
+The vulnerability documented in ISO/IEC 24772-1 6.41 applies to Ada.

 Ada allows only a restricted form of multiple inheritance, where only one of the multiple ancestors (the parent) is permitted to implement operations.
 All other ancestors (interfaces) can only specify the operations’ signature, and whether the operation is required to be overridden, or can simply do nothing if never explicitly defined.
 Therefore, Ada does not suffer from multiple inheritance related vulnerabilities.